 As of December 31, 2001, Vertecon had current liabilities in excess of its current assets.
 The absorption of this net working capital deficit by Perficient as a result of the Vertecon Merger, as well as associated transaction costs of \$350,000 could strain Perficient's capital resources.
 Since September 30, 2001, Perficient has loaned Vertecon approximately \$600,000 in order to fund its operations.
 We believe that this loan, combined with Vertecon's operating cash flow should be sufficient to provide for Vertecon's working capital requirements through closing.
-We anticipate that our existing asset backed \$6 million dollar Line of Credit and available cash following the closings will provide ample financing to cover the transaction costs, absorb the working capital deficit, and provide working capital for the combined company going forward.
+We anticipate that our existing asset backed \$6 million Line of Credit and available cash following the closing of the Vertecon Merger will provide ample financing to cover the transaction costs, absorb the working capital deficit, and provide working capital for the combined company going forward.

-$Inability \ of \ Perficient \ and \ Vertecon \ to \ successfully \ close \ Vertecon's \ pipeline \ of \ new \ business.$
+Inability of Perficient and Vertecon to successfully close Vertecon's pipeline of new business.